pyun-ram/PointSeg/README.md

 tar -xzvf lidar_2d.tgz
 rm lidar_2d.tgz
 ```
-    Also, in the src/test_demo.py It has shown the tranformation process.
-If you are interesting to train your own data.
+    Also, in the src/test_demo.py .It has shown the tranformation process.
+    If you are trying to train your own data.
 You can get some useful code from it.
     I still manage this generation code to release which can be used easily.

 ## Train